Phonon Hall Viscosity and the Intrinsic Thermal Hall Effect of $\alpha$-RuCl$_3$

 \nomail \nomail \nomail \nomail \author*[1,3]{\fnm{B.J.} \sur{Ramshaw}} \affil*[1]{\orgdiv{Laboratory of Atomic and Solid State Physics}, \orgname{Cornell University}, \orgaddress{\city{Ithaca}, \postcode{14853}, \state{New York}, \country{United States}}}

 \affil*[3]{\orgname{Canadian Institute for Advanced Research}, \orgaddress{\city{Toronto},\state{Ontario}, \country{Canada}}}

 \begin{natureabstract}

-The thermal Hall effect has been observed in a wide variety of magnetic insulators, yet its origin remains controversial.
-While some studies attribute it to intrinsic origins---such as heat carriers with Berry curvature---others propose extrinsic origins---such as heat carriers scattering off crystal defects.
+The thermal Hall effect has been observed in a wide variety of magnetic insulators \cite{hirschbergerLargeThermalHall2015,yokoiHalfintegerQuantizedAnomalous2021,czajkaOscillationsThermalConductivity2021,dokiSpinThermalHall2018,boulangerThermalHallConductivity2022,chenLargePhononThermal2022,liPhononThermalHall2020,liPhononThermalHall2023,vallipuramRoleMagneticIons2024}, yet its origins remains controversial.
+While some studies attribute the effect to intrinsic mechanisms \cite{qinBerryCurvaturePhonon2012,zhangPhononHallViscosity2021,yePhononHallViscosity2021,zhangTopologicalMagnonsThermal2021,flebusPhononHallViscosity2023}, such as heat carriers with Berry curvature, others propose extrinsic mechanisms \cite{chenEnhancedThermalHall2020,flebusChargedDefectsPhonon2022,guoResonantThermalHall2022}, such as heat carriers scattering off crystal defects.
 Even the nature of the heat carriers is unknown: magnons, phonons, and fractionalized spin excitations have all been proposed.
-These questions are significant for the study of quantum spin liquids and are particularly relevant for \rcl, where a quantized thermal Hall effect has been attributed to Majorana edge modes.
+Resolving these issues is essential for the study of quantum spin liquids, and particularly for \rcl, where a quantized thermal Hall effect has been attributed to Majorana edge modes \cite{kasaharaMajoranaQuantizationHalfinteger2018,bruinRobustnessThermalHall2022}.
 Here, we use ultrasonic measurements of the acoustic Faraday effect to demonstrate that the phonons in \rcl~have Hall viscosity---a non-dissipative viscosity that rotates phonon polarizations and deflects phonon heat currents.
-We show that phonon Hall viscosity produces an intrinsic thermal Hall effect that quantitatively accounts for a significant fraction of the measured thermal Hall effect in \rcl.
+We show that phonon Hall viscosity produces an intrinsic thermal Hall effect that quantitatively accounts for a significant fraction of the measured thermal Hall effect in \rcl: the thermal Hall effect in \rcl is due to phonons \textit{and} it is intrinsic.
 More broadly, we demonstrate that the acoustic Faraday effect is a powerful tool for detecting phonon Hall viscosity and the associated phonon Berry curvature, offering a new way to uncover and study exotic states of matter that elude conventional experiments.

 \end{natureabstract}